 Sr. No Key Audit Matter Auditor's Response 1 Revenue Recognition Principal Audit Procedures Revenue from the sale of goods (hereinafter referred to as "Revenue") is recognized when the Group performs its obligation to its customers and the amount of revenue can be measured reliably and recovery of the consideration is probable.
 The timing of such recognition in case of sale of goods is when the control over the same is transferred to the customer, which is mainly upon delivery.
 The timing of revenue recognition is relevant to the reported performance of the Group.
 The management considers revenue as a key measure for evaluation of performance.
-Refer Note 2(b) to the Consolidated Financial Statements - Significant Accounting Policies Assessing the appropriateness of the Group's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and testing thereof.
+Refer Note 2(b) to the Consolidated Financial Statements - Significant Accounting Policies substantive procedures including: Assessing the appropriateness of the Group's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and testing thereof.
 Evaluating the design and implementation of Group's controls in respect of revenue recognition.
 Testing the effectiveness of such controls over revenue cut off at year-end.
-We performed substantive testing by selecting samples of revenue transactions recorded during the year by verifying the underlying documents, which included goods dispatch notes and shipping documents.